apache/aurora/docs/getting-started/overview.md

 * **ZooKeeper**
   [ZooKeeper](http://zookeeper.apache.org) is a distributed consensus system.
 In an Aurora cluster it is used for reliable election of the leading Aurora scheduler and Mesos master.
+It is also used as a vehicle for service discovery, see [Service Discovery](../features/service-discovery.md)

 * **Mesos master**
   The master is responsible for tracking worker machines and performing accounting of their